-The method will called with onContact() be а CollisionCallback::CallbackData object in parameter.
+The onContact() method will be called with a CollisionCallback::CallbackData object in parameter.
 This object has a getNbContactPairs() and a getContactPair() methods that will allow you to get each contact pair (class CollisionCallback::ContactPair) that occured during the physics world update.
 Note that a contact pair contains a list of contact points between two bodies.
 Once you get a contact pair, you can use the getBody1() or getBody2() methods to get the bodies in contact, you can use the getCollider1() or getCollider2() methods to get the colliders in contact and the getNbContactPoints() and getContactPoint() methods to get the contact points (class CollisionCallback::ContactPoint) of the contact pair.
 Note that the onContact() method will report contacts after the collision detection phase and before the contact resolution.